-Jenelle Potter Now: Where Are Janelle Parents, Barbara and Marvin, Today?
-Are They in Jail?
+Jenelle Potter: Where is the Killer Now?

 In January 2012, a sleepy town in Tennessee awoke to the news of a horrifying double homicide.
 The victims were Billy Payne and Billie Jean Hayworth, a young couple who lived together.
 They had been shot right in the face after being beaten up.
-The worst part of the whole situation was that when the bodies had been discovered, their 7-month old baby son was found in the room, covered in his mother’s blood but otherwise unharmed.
+The worst part of the whole situation was that when the bodies were discovered, their 7-month old baby son was found in the room, covered in his mother’s blood but otherwise unharmed.

-As the police investigated the cold-blooded murders, a pretty convoluted story of cyber-bullying, catfishing, love, and jealousy came to light.
+As explored in A&E’s ‘Murder in the 21st: All In The Family,’ the police’s subsequent investigations into this cold-blooded double murder revealed a sordid, convoluted web of cyber-bullying, catfishing, love, and jealousy.
 A story at the center of which was a sheltered young woman named Jenelle Potter.

 Who is Jenelle Potter?